 Upon receiving the first Authentication frame, the authentication responder:

+Validates that the AKM indicated in AKM Suite Selector element is an IEEE(#1181) 802.1X AKM(#1431)

-Validates that the selected 802.1X AKM indicated in AKM Suite Selector element is supported.
+Validates that the selected IEEE(#1181) 802.1X AKM indicated in AKM Suite Selector element is supported.
 Otherwise processing status is set to STATUS_INVALID_AKMP.

-Extracts EAPOL PDU from the Encapsulation field, and processes it according to the behavior described in a later subclause specific to the AKMP.
+Extracts an(#1432) EAPOL PDU from the Encapsulation field, and processes it (#1433).

 The authentication responder then constructs the second Authentication frame of the exchange as follows: